Cardiac Disease Diagnosis on Imbalanced Electrocardiography Data Through Optimal Transport Augmentation: INTRODUCTION

-In this paper, we proposed a new data augmentation method based on Optimal Transport (OT) to solve the data imbalance issue within the ECG signals.
-We augmented ECG disease categories, where the number of available data is small, from the healthy signals.
-We build the Multi-Feature Transformer model as our classifier to evaluate the performance of our proposed method.
+In this paper, we propose a new data augmentation method from a probability perspective based on Optimal Transport.
+We perturb the data distribution towards other classes along the geodesic in a Wasserstein space.
+Also, the ground metric of this Wasserstein space is computed via a set of physiological features so that the perturbation lies on a manifold that exploits the unique properties of ECG data.
+We employ a Multi-Feature Transformer as the base classifier to evaluate the performance of our proposed method.